-A. Students who are awarded Title IV loans and/or grants in the quarter in which they have withdrawn.
-This includes funds that were or could have been disbursed under federal regulations, as students may be entitled to a Post Withdrawal Disbursement for funds that could have been disbursed by the withdrawal date but were not.
+A. Students who are awarded Title IV loans and/or grants in the guarter in which they have withdrawn.
+This includes funds that were or could have been disbursed under federal regulations, as students may be entitled to a Post Withdrawal Disbursement for funds that could have been disbursed by the withdrawal date but were not a. the number of days from the first day of school to and including the withdrawal date by b. the total number of days in the guarter from the first day to and including the last day of the quarter.